andrew0x4c/cs378h-quantum/demo_computer.md

 Now we actually have enough information to recover `s`.
 The unique nonzero vector `s` where `s @ z_1 = s @ z_2 = 0 (mod 2)` is `101`.
 In other words, we can find using row-reduction that the dimension of the null-space of the matrix [1, 1, 1; 1, 0, 1] over F<sub>2</sub> is 1, which has a unique nonzero element.

+Exercises:
+- Try not measuring the output register; by the no-communication theorem, this should produce the same result.
+What are the intermediate states?

 ## Shor's (period finding part)